gcongiu/Mercury/README.md

 The provided patch modifies the VFS in the Linux kernel to make 'fadvise64()' call 'aio_read()' operation instead of '__do_page_cache_readahead()'.
 The 'aio_read()' call is later on intercepted by the Lustre Lite module in the virtual file system and handled as normal read operation, acquiring the locks as appropriate.
 NOTE: at the moment Lustre Lite is not modified and this has effects on the amount of data actually read by 'posix_fadvise()'.
 In fact Lustre read-ahead is not disabled and thus more data than requested is eventually loaded into the page cache.

 Follows a simplified call graph for the read operation in the linux kernel.
-The picture is divided in four quadrants, according to the type of operation (Page cache or File operations) and the specific implementation (Lustre Lite, Linux Kernel).
+The picture is divided into four quadrants, according to the type of operation (Page cache or File operations) and the specific implementation (Lustre Lite, Linux Kernel).
 As it can be seen, 'fadvise64()' has no effect on Lustre read page (ll_readpage).
 Thus, POSIX_FADV_WILLNEED is discarded by the Kernel.
 On the other hand, by making 'fadvise64()' call 'aio_read()' will automatically end up invoking 'll_file_read()' and thus 'll_readpage()'.

      F                                                   |
      i                                                   |        ll_file_read()